Ali-The-Great/DictAutoMD/definitions.md

 **parish**: In the Anglican, Eastern Orthodox, Lutheran and Roman Catholic Church, an administrative part of a diocese that has its own church.

+**succinctly**: In a succinct manner, concisely.

+**precepts**: A rule or principle, especially one governing personal conduct.

+**patrician**: (antiquity) A member of any of the families constituting the populus Romanus, or body of Roman citizens, before the development of the plebeian order; later, one who, by right of birth or by special privilege conferred, belonged to the senior class of Romans, who, with certain property, had by right a seat in the Roman Senate.

+**senate**: In some bicameral legislative systems, the upper house or chamber.

+**bicameral**: Being or having a system with two, often unequal, chambers or compartments; of, signifying, relating to, or being the product of such a two-chambered system.

+**legislative**: That branch of government which is responsible for making, or having the power to make, a law or laws.

+**circuitous**: Not direct or to the point.

+**magnanimously**: Definition not found.

+**beset**: To surround or hem in.

+**abate**: Abatement.

+**abatement**: The act of abating, or the state of being abated; a lessening, diminution, or reduction; a moderation; removal or putting an end to; the suppression of.

+**legion**: The major unit or division of the Roman army, usually comprising 3000 to 6000 infantry soldiers and 100 to 200 cavalry troops.

+**spurned**: To reject disdainfully; contemn; scorn.

+**endowed**: To provide with a dower or a dowry.

+**rhetoric**: The art of using language, especially public speaking, as a means to persuade.

+**tract**: An area or expanse.

+**platonism**: Alternative letter-case form of Platonism

+**genuflecting**: To bend the knee, as in servitude.

+**effusion**: A liquid outpouring.

+**scrupulous**: Exactly and carefully conducted.